 5. Ria’s Bluebird

-South City Kitchen now has two locations near MARTA: next to the Buckhead MARTA station on the red line and near the Arts Center MARTA station in Midtown.
-The restaurant is known for brunch, but otherwise has contemporary Southern fare in a classy setting.
+South City Kitchen has two locations near MARTA: next to the Buckhead Station on the red line and near the Arts Center Station in Midtown.
+The restaurant is known for brunch, and serves contemporary Southern fare in a classy setting.

 The Buckhead location is closer to MARTA.
-Take the Peachtree Road exit out of the station (not via the bridge) and go up the first staircase (or elevator) after exiting the fare gate to street level and turn right.
+Take the Peachtree Road exit out of the station (not via the bridge) and go up the first staircase (or elevator) after exiting the fare gate.
+Once at street level, turn right.